-This was Crawler, our initial prototype.
+This was Crawler, our earliest system.

-The procedural methodology of Crawler class was to begin with a small industrial precision 6-DOF robotic arm, fit it with a custom designed end affector to function as an injector, deliver to this injector feeds of aluminum wire feedstock and gaseous argon, affix radially to the injector the terminators of two separate fiber lasers, power these components using lithium polymer and sealed lead acid batteries, and affix all of these components to an all terrain spider-like frame with visual sensory and advanced computational capabilities.
+The procedural methodology of Crawler was to begin with a small industrial precision 6-DOF robotic arm, fit it with a custom designed end affector to function as an injector, deliver to this injector feeds of aluminum wire feedstock and gaseous argon, affix radially to the injector the terminators of two separate fiber lasers, power these components using vey high-capacity lithium polymer and sealed lead acid batteries, and affix all of these components to an all terrain spider-like frame with visual sensory and advanced computational capabilities.
 The result was a large mechanized robot with eight legs and a central body element.
 The central body element was comprised of three segments, the Canopy, the Core, and the Trunk.
 The body of Crawler would be entirely 3D printed of ABS Plastic, and printed in segments using several specifically sourced large format 3D printers.
-The body segments would be treated in an acetone vapor bath and painted a metallic finish.
+The body segments would be treated in an acetone vapor bath and painted a polished finish.
 The process of structural printing for all of the required structural segments, joint fittings, and internal supports would take seven months across three large-format printers.
 Fully integrated, the large machine would weigh 42.24 kg (93 lbs), 3.7 ft in length and 2.3 ft in width.

 The eight leg segments, each containing three actuable joints, utilized 24 high-torque ASME-04B high-torque servo motors, costing $1,674 and accounting for 12.72 kg of powertrain weight.
 The structure of each leg contained two main structural bodies - the proximal body, connecting to the Core segment, and a distal body, contacting the floor.
 The proximal body actuated lateral to the Core segment by means of a servo motor for positioning of the leg segment forward and backward.
 A triangular strut existed to interface the proximal body with the distal body, by means of a second and third servo, and was reinforced against the distal body by means of a distal pylon in tandem with reinforcement against the proximal body by means of a proximal pylon.
 For assembly purposes, these structures were mated and then closed with plate caps interfacing with each structure.
 The second servo actuated the distal body upward or downward against the proximal body, while the third servo actuated the distal body angularly.
 These servos affixed directly with the proximal and distal bodies, assembly aided by an opening in the side of each body removed and replaced for this purpose, known as the proximal and distal plates.
 These plates contained cylindrical segments each affixed to the interfacing strut, and closed with a proximal/distal plate cap.
 Both the proximal and distal bodies incorporated on the interior of their structures channels for wiring to be guided from the distal body towards the Core segment.
 The proximal body affixed to the Core segment using the first servo, reinforced by an anchor structure on the underside and a collection of anchor rods.
 Wiring of each servo enters the Core segment using exterior holes in the structure.
 Each joint was soldered and then jacketed under heat with a UL224 flame-retardant polymer heat-shrink.
 The wiring of each leg terminates in a female XT90 connector.
 In total, the leg connectome contains 96 soldered joints terminating in eight XT90 connectors for quick disconnect with power storage.